-SD.10.DESIGN & CHARACTER OF OPEN SPACE
+2. DESIGN & CHARACTER OF OPEN SPACE

-- 1. Design open space to be a positive asset to the project. - a.
-Orient balconies, decks and windows to the open space. - b.
-Coordinate hardscape materials with building materials. - c.
-Also coordinate the materials palette with adjoining properties. - d.
-Prioritize natural infrastructure. - 2.
-Direct a walkway through a plaza, courtyard or other outdoor use area to help animate the space. - a.
-Design courtyards, gardens, terraces, etc. to serve for outdoor spaces for children to play. - b.
-Design entrances to enhance the perception of these as complementary parts of one continuous space.
+Design open space to be a positive asset to the project.

+- i.
+Orient balconies, decks and windows to the open space. - ii.
+Coordinate hardscape materials with building materials. - iii.
+Also coordinate the materials palette with adjoining properties. - iv.
+Prioritize natural infrastructure.

+b.
+Direct a walkway through a plaza, courtyard or other outdoor use area to help animate the space.

+- i.
+Design courtyards, gardens, terraces, etc. to serve for outdoor spaces for children to play. - ii.
+Design entrances to enhance the perception of these as complementary parts of one continuous space. - iii.
+Well-managed artistic design elements, art, and other place-based features should be used to facilitate interest and sociable activity.

-3. Design site engineering features to serve as amenities.
+c.
+Design site engineering features to serve as amenities.

-- a.
-When on-site stormwater detention is needed, design it to be actively used or observed by the public as an asset. - b.
+- When on-site stormwater detention is needed, design it to be actively used or observed by the public as an asset. - ii.
 Also, design the feature such that it may be shared by adjoining properties when feasible.